mato002/FortressLenders/README.md

-# Fortress Lenders Web Platform
+# Career Module - Standalone Recruitment Platform

-An end-to-end marketing site and lightweight operations dashboard for Fortress Lenders Ltd. The stack is Laravel 11 + Vite/Tailwind for the public pages, with an authenticated admin area for managing loan products, job applications, contact enquiries, and comprehensive content management.
+A comprehensive career and recruitment management system built with Laravel 12.
+This module provides a complete solution for companies to advertise job openings, manage applications, conduct aptitude tests and interviews, and track candidates through the hiring process.
+The stack uses Laravel 12 + Vite/Tailwind for a modern, responsive interface with an authenticated admin area for managing all recruitment activities.

 ## Features